 Working from home: with your partner

 Set boundaries: Don’t pretend it doesn’t bother you when your partner broadcasts Skype meetings (or watches TV) while you try to answer emails.
 Also, don’t passive-aggressively work in the bathroom to hint that you’re not happy with the noise in the living room.
 Turns out a simple “Could you put on headphones?” is an effective way to get someone to, you know, put on headphones.

 Designate private areas: Set up clear and separate areas for you each to work in your own way.
 Work out what works best for you.
-If one of you needs the radio on whilst the other needs peace and quiet – separation is probably best.
+One of you needs the radio on whilst the other needs peace and quiet?
+Separation is probably best.
 If you like similar work environments carve up the dining table so you can work together.
-If you will need to take part in web meetings, set up a meeting space where you can have uninterrupted quiet.
+Need to take part in web meetings?
+Set up a meeting space where you can have uninterrupted quiet.